The Uncertainty of the Criminal Justice System Creates Anxiety

 NRS 178.556 states if the State cannot show good cause for the delay, district court MAY dismiss a Criminal Complaint when the defendant is not brought to trial within 60 days after arraignment. - The Court has recognized that the condition of the calendar, the pendency of other cases, the public expense, the health of the judge, and even the convenience of the court are good causes for a continuance.
 Pre-Trial Writ of Habeas Corpus

-- You can challenge the sufficiency of the evidence to establish probable cause within 21 days from the filing of either the Preliminary Hearing or Grand Jury hearing transcripts.
+- The criminal lawyer can challenge the sufficiency of the evidence to establish probable cause within 21 days from the filing of either the Preliminary Hearing or Grand Jury hearing transcripts.

 - There are specific issues relating to grand jury proceedings where the State often fails to present exculpatory evidence, not give proper legal guidance, and grand juror bias.